empassion-health/readmissions/README.md

 Have an opinion on the mappings?
 Notice any bugs when installing and running the package?
 If so, we highly encourage and welcome contributions!

-Join the conversation on [Slack](https://tuvahealth.slack.com/ssb/redirect#/shared-invite/email)!
+Join our growing community of healthcare data practitioners on [Slack!]([https://tuvahealth.slack.com/ssb/redirect#/shared-invite/email](https://join.slack.com/t/thetuvaproject/shared_invite/zt-16iz61187-G522Mc2WGA2mHF57e0il0Q))!

 ## Database Support
 This package has been tested on Snowflake and Redshift.